Lattice model constructions for gapless domain walls between topological phases: Acknowledgments

 \section{Acknowledgments}

-We thank A. W. W. Ludwig, D. N. Sheng and Dvide Gaiotto for stimulating discussions and early collaborations on this project.
+We thank A. W. W. Ludwig, D. N. Sheng and Davide Gaiotto for stimulating discussions and early collaborations on this project.
 We also thank M. Metlitski, J.-Q. Wu and Y.-H. Zhang for very helpful discussions on conformal field theories.
-We acknowledge start-up support from Department of Physics, The Chinese University of Hong Kong, Direct Grant No. 4053224 from The Chinese University of Hong Kong and the funding from RGC/ECS (No. 2191110).
+This work is supported by funding from Hong Kong’s Research Grants Council (GRF no.14301219) and Direct Grant no. 4053409 from The Chinese University of Hong Kong.
+S. Yang is supported by NSFC (Grant No. 11804181) and the National Key R\&D Program of China (Grant No. 2018YFA0306504).
 Work at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Research, Innovation and Science.